-AIEF's mission is to empower Indigenous children to build a brighter future for themselves and for the nation.
-We aim to help educate 7,000 Indigenous children at some of Australia's leading schools and universities and support their transition into productive careers and fulfilling lives.
+AIEF's mission is to empower young Indigenous people to build a brighter future for themselves and for the nation.

-AIEF provides scholarships which enable Indigenous students in financial need to attend some of Australia’s leading schools and universities, as well as mentoring and career support to ensure students make a successful transition from school to further studies or employment, productive careers and fulfilling lives.
+AIEF provides scholarships which enable Indigenous students in financial need to attend some of Australia’s leading schools and universities, as well as career and mentoring support to ensure students make a successful transition from school to further studies or employment.

 The AIEF Team works with hard heads, soft hearts and capable hands to deliver scholarships and support through AIEF’s two core programs: the AIEF Scholarship Program and the AIEF Pathways Program.